 - Have students write a word problem using one of the problems on their strips.

-- Have students solve word problems with remainders (see resources for additional worksheet).
+- Have students solve word problems with remainders (see optional materials for a sample worksheet).

 - On a half sheet of paper, assign students from each jigsaw group a division problem (e.g., "If you were in group A, solve 18 ÷ 5").
 This will ensure that students are solving a different problem than their seat partner, so that the assessment is completed independently.